ramblingbarney/refactored-funicular/README.md

   "ResourceWarning: unclosed <socket.socket fd=9, family=AddressFamily.AF_INET, type=SocketKind.SOCK_STREAM, proto=6, laddr=('127.0.0.1', 55958), raddr=('127.0.0.1', 55261)>"
 * Cuisines, Cateogries, Total Time, Recipes can have duplicates, I would recommend either having an index in the names and then using a switch to an update statement when the insert fails or using javascript checkon the page with a dummy route as used in my Stream 2A project
 * If a user attempts to register the same email address twice the record is updated with the last password as the site doesn't have a lost password functionality
+* Ths search function is case sensitive for example Thai wil not be found when searched with 'thai', a fix for this would be to lowercase the fields that will be searched and then use the '|title' jinja2 template functionality